Spontaneous Coronary Artery Dissection Risks

 These symptoms can manifest suddenly, and their intensity can vary.
 Due to the overlap with other cardiac conditions, SCAD can be challenging to diagnose based on symptoms alone.

-Causes of Spontaneous Coronary Artery Dissection
+What Causes Spontaneous Coronary Artery Dissection?

 The exact cause of SCAD remains unclear, but several theories have been proposed.
 These include: